Table of Contents

 I can’t remember the last time I called in a warranty claim for something I bought.
-Even for strength equipment I’ve sold, it’s just so rare.
-Either there’s something wrong right away and you need it replaced, or you tend to take it as it is forever.
-At least that’s the pattern.
+Either there’s something wrong right away and I need it replaced – which is almost always possible because of basic customer service and consumer protection laws – or I tend to take it as it is forever.

 However, the warranty does give you a good indication of how rugged the equipment is.
 Manufacturers set their warranty (or in reverse, set the quality of the components) to ensure that under expected use it will almost always last through the warranty period.
 Expected use usually doesn’t mean daily for home grade equipment.
-The point is, they don’t want to be servicing too many warranty requests.
-So something with a 10 year or lifetime warranty really stands out IF (and that’s a big IF) they don’t deny every warranty claim, such as by saying “Our product doesn’t break, and if you broke it, you dropped it on the floor, and we don’t cover that.”
+After some amount of time new toys tend to get stored away.

 Standard Handles – None, Anything you buy online new will have at least a 30 day warranty against major manufacturing defects.
 Or at least I know that’s California law.